Venues of the 2012 Summer Olympics and Paralympics: Transport and infrastructure

-Public transport, an aspect of the bid which scored poorly in the IOC's initial evaluation, has seen numerous improvements, including the expansion of the East London Line, upgrades to the Docklands Light Railway and the North London Line, and the new Olympic Javelin service.
+Public transport, an aspect of the bid which scored poorly in the IOC's initial evaluation, has seen numerous improvements, including the expansion of the East London Line, upgrades to the Docklands Light Railway and the North London Line, and the new high-speed Olympic Javelin service.

 It is almost impossible to assess how many of the proposed improvements would have happened in any case.
 The games were won without a commitment to deliver Crossrail by 2012.
-This is the largest transport project proposed for London, and it was widely assumed in the early stages of the bidding process that the games could not be won without a guarantee that it would be completed before the games.
+This was the largest transport project proposed for London, and it was widely assumed in the early stages of the bidding process that the games could not be won without a guarantee that it would be completed before the games.

 During the games, 80% of athletes are within 20 minutes of their events and 97% are within 30 minutes of their events.
-Together, all the planned National Rail, light rail, and underground services (excluding Crossrail) are expected to deliver around 240 trains every hour.
+Together, all the planned National Rail, light rail, and underground services are expected to deliver around 240 trains every hour.
 Olympic volunteers and staff picked up their uniforms and accreditation at the Uniform Distribution and Accreditation Centre.

 The Olympic and Paralympic village

-Difficulties experienced by developers Lend Lease in raising funds for the village (the single largest project in the 2012 scheme) resulted in the scale of the village being reduced by almost 25%.
+Difficulties experienced by developers Lendlease in raising funds for the village (the single largest project in the 2012 scheme) resulted in the scale of the village being reduced by almost 25%.
 This was achieved predominantly by providing accommodation for London-based athletes only.
 Those competing in events outside London were to be housed elsewhere.
 Following the athletes' experiences in Beijing 2008 (and in particular through comments concerning athletes' welfare by International Olympic Committee President Jacques Rogge) this compromise was to be reconsidered whilst pressure built for the finance deal to be resolved.